barbazul/1kfa/mod_guide_player.md

 ![SUaM card](images/move_study_under_a_master.png){ width=2.5inch }

-This is the move by which your character becomes a powerful force in the world.
+This move steps your character towards becoming a powerful force in the world.

 When your character is in a town (a village, city, etc. -- any safe